Low-Compute Watermark Removal via Dual-Domain Natural Projection: Our Approach: DAWN

-Building on the insights from Section~\ref{sec:motivating_exp}, we design \textsc{D\textsuperscript{2}RA}, our Dual Domain Regeneration Attack, a practical single-image attack framework that circumvents the limitations of prior methods relying on surrogate models, multi-sample access, or costly iterative optimization.
-Guided by two principles, frequency-domain projections to suppress persistent watermark traces and semantic regeneration to preserve perceptual fidelity, \textsc{D\textsuperscript{2}RA} integrates both into a unified pipeline.
-The pipeline consists of three lightweight stages: (1) frequency-domain reconstruction to restore spectral regularities while weakening watermark signals, (2) semantic refinement to maintain global content structure, and (3) perceptual color correction to align outputs with natural image statistics.
+Building on the insights from Section~\ref{sec:motivating_exp}, we design \textsc{DAWN} (Dual-domain Adversarial Watermark Nullifier), a practical single-image attack framework that circumvents the limitations of prior methods relying on surrogate models, multi-sample access, or costly iterative optimization.
+The attack core of \textsc{DAWN} in Fig.~\ref{fig:dawn_pipeline} consists of two stages: (1) frequency-domain reconstruction to attenuate structured spectral anomalies associated with watermark signals, and (2) semantic refinement to restore coherent image content using pretrained generative priors.
+In practice, aggressive watermark suppression can introduce mild stylistic or chromatic deviations; we therefore apply a final perceptual alignment step to ensure visually consistent and usable outputs.
+Importantly, this alignment does not contribute to watermark suppression and is decoupled from attack success.